lux-group/router/README.md

   definitions: {},
   preHandlers: [checkValidToken, requireAdmin] // pre handlers are run before your handlers, for example: you could use this to add authentication
 }

+// optional, provide if you want to auto-report unhandled exceptions to Sentry initializeSentry({
+  appEnv: 'test',
+  sentryDSN: 'FIND_ME_IN_SENTRY'
+})

 const routerInstance = router(server, {
   validateResponses: true, // false = responses not validated,true = all responses matching the defined status codes in the schema will be validated and an error throw, DEFAULT: false